Project timeline

 The DMO 8 issues paper proposed the AER would consider the outcomes of the Australian Government’s SSO consultation before undertaking its own targeted engagement.

 Subsequently, we held targeted consultation through bilateral meetings with a group of impacted stakeholders (retailers, network businesses and consumer groups), focusing on design elements of the SSO relevant to the AER’s role.
-This enabled us to develop an informed SSO draft decision and a solid basis for broader consultation through this draft determination
+This enabled us to develop an informed SSO draft decision and a solid basis for broader consultation through the draft determination.

 Draft determination